Enumerate devices on the USB bus

 The statement for the Set inc_user_spec_id option takes the form:

 The rules for composing the Set inc_user_spec_id option statement are:

 enum-devices launches enum-usb when it starts.
 To enable enum-devices to launch enum-usb, you must add enum-usb to the common file accessed by both enum-devices and enum-usb, as follows:

 For a complete description of the enum-devices configuration file format, as well as more information about how to use enum-devices, see enum-devices in the Neutrino Utilities Reference.

-Below is a sample enum-usb command line start up that specifies the path to the configuration file and sets the interface maximum:
+Start enum-usb, specifying the path to the configuration file and setting the interface maximum:

-In this example implementation we want enum-devices to launch a driver for an iPod, which has several different device IDs.
+In this sample implementation, we want enum-devices to launch a driver for an iPod, which has several different device IDs.
 Instead of a using a enum-devices configuration containing an entry for every vid and did combination, we pass up a user specified ID which represents the set of iPod devices.

-#Specify the configuration to use for iPod devices Device vid=05AC,did=12* Config class=03 Set usr_spec_id=AppleIpod
+#Specify the configuration to use for iPod devices Device vid=05AC,did=12* NoMSString Config class=03 Set usr_spec_id=AppleIpod

 # If the class is AUDIO and the subclass is STREAMING, # and the AppleIpod string is present, # launch io-audio. device(usb, class=01, subclass=01, usr_spec_id=AppleIpod) driver(io-audio "-dipod busno=$(busno),devno=$(devno), cap_name=ipod-$(busno)-$(devno), ipod_mount=/fs/ipod-$(busno)-$(devno)")